 I normally gravitate towards tofu over tempeh when I’m shopping, but this satay tempeh marinade has got me picking tempeh more.

-When Michael and I were on our honeymoon in Ubud over three years ago, we were absolutely blown away by the quality and flavours in the tempeh we had there.
+When Michael and I were on our honeymoon in Ubud in 2016, we were absolutely blown away by the quality and flavours in the tempeh we had there.

 Not only were the marinades and sauces amazing, but the handmade tempeh was out of this world!
 Everywhere we went and tried tempeh as part of our dish; we were savouring every bite.